szabgab/codeandtalk.com/docs/PEOPLE.md

 is derived from the full name of the person in lower case.
 Words are separated by dashes.
 (Feel free to use all the parts of your name. (e.g. we have angel-diaz-maroto-alvarez.txt or anselm-r-garbe.txt)

-On the web site people can be found on this page: https://codeandtalk.com/people or linked from videos and podcasts.
+On the web site people can be found on this page: https://codeandtalk.com/people or linked from videos and podcast episodes.

 The fields that we try to collect are as follows: